 If I was creating an activity like this again, I might use Shared Actions instead of Standard Actions.
 For this time, I wanted the flexibility of being able to add more lines to the action (like adding the Restart button), which isn’t possible with a Shared Action.
 Now that I know all the actions needed, I’d be able to save some time with Shared Actions in the future.
 I would also investigate Adobe Edge Animate if I was doing more of these after the problems I experienced.

 The car image came from Storyblocks; I edited the license plate and recolored a copy of the same image.
-If you’re interested in purchasing a license for Storyblocks , you can get an 83% discount through my link.
-For $99 a year, it’s a good library of vector images, buttons, icons, etc. The roads are built with Smart Shapes directly in Captivate.
+If you’re interested in purchasing a license for Storyblocks , you can get a significant discount through my link.
+For $149 a year, it’s a good library of vector images, buttons, icons, etc. The roads are built with Smart Shapes directly in Captivate.